 • Kentucky (2012)

-In 2014, No. 1 ranked Florida advanced to the Final 4, but would go on to lose to No. 7 seeded Connecticut, who followed that up be beating No. 8 Kentucky to win the title.
+In 2014, No. 1 ranked Florida advanced to the Final Four, but lost to No. 7 seeded Connecticut, who then beat No. 8 Kentucky to win the title.

 Almost everyone thought undefeated Kentucky was a lock to win the tournament in 2015.
 The NCAA tournament odds had them at more than a 50% chance of winning.
-But, that didn’t end up being the case.
-After barely scraping by Notre Dame 68-66 in the Elite 8, the Wildcats were defeated 64-71 by fellow No. 1 seed Wisconsin in the Final Four.
+But after barely scraping by Notre Dame 68-66 in the Elite Eight, the Wildcats were defeated 71-64 by fellow No. 1 seed Wisconsin in the Final Four.

 #1 Seeds in the Championship Game

-However, you can be confident that at least one No. 1 will make the Final Four.
-There’s only three times when it hasn’t happened.
-The most recent being 2011, where the highest seed to make the Final Four was No. 3 Connecticut (Prior two times were in 1980 & 2006).
+However, you can be fairly confident that at least one No. 1 will make the Final Four.
+There have been only three times since 1985 when no No. 1 seeds reached the Final Four: 2006, 2011, and 2023.

 Trends on Picking & Predicting Most Likely Upsets in March Madness

-The No. 5 versus No. 12 matchups are the ones that everyone talks about, and rightfully so.
-No. 5’s are just 95-53 against No. 12’s since 1985.
-That’s only a 64% success rate, meaning, on average, at least one 12 advances to the second round each season.
+The No. 5 versus No. 12 matchups are the ones everyone talks about, and for good reason.
+No. 5 seeds are 103-57 against No. 12s since 1985.
+With a success rate of roughly 64%, history suggests at least one No. 12 seed will advance to the second round in most years.

 How Far Does Cinderella Dance?